twoscoops/two-scoops-of-django-1.8/change_list.rst

   * Moved some content to forms chapter

-* Chapter: Testing

-  * Tricks for using Request Factory.
-Like example of request middleware having a session attached.

-  * Quick intro to using Mock

-  * Described integration tests

 * Chapter: Third Party Packages

   * Refactored how we describe broad version requirements